ludovicolc/Real_cost_of_equity/README.md

 [page](https://www.mckinsey.com/business-functions/strategy-and-corporate-finance/our-insights/the-real-cost-of-equity)

-## Notes
+### Notes
-* The expected inflation is calculated as the average of the actual inflation recorded for each year over the last 5 years.')
+* The expected inflation is calculated as the average of the actual inflation recorded for each year over the last 5 years.
-* The variation displayed under the various results represents the % delta between the current value and the last recorded value.')
+* The variation displayed under the various results represents the % delta between the current value and the last recorded value.
-* The data used to calculate the cost of equity pertains to the S&P 500 and the US economy.')
+* The data used to calculate the cost of equity pertains to the S&P 500 and the US economy.